Gowri479/KG-RAG-ISRO/README.md

 ## Acknowledgements

 This work is conducted under the ISRO Bharatiya Antariksh Hackathon 2025 (BAH-02) framework.
-We thank Alliance School of Advanced Computing, Alliance University for academic support.```
+We thank Alliance School of Advanced Computing, Alliance University for academic support.

-Copy this into a file called `README.md` in the root of the repo.
-Want anything added or changed?